Masoud647/Masoud647.github.io/README.md

 entirety.
 Firstly, the project began with ordering parts through websites like amazon, eBay and all sorts of technology base websites.
 Once ordered, the delivery took about week and a half (week 2 & 3) to come in.
-As everything arrived, I then began to setup our raspberry pi and all of its components which took our about 1 hour to setup.
+As everything arrived, we then began to setup our Raspberry Pi and all of its components which took about 1 hour to setup.
 As week 5 approached we printed out the PCB and started soldering everything.
 The soldering approximately took me about 2 hours to complete at school.
-Afterward, at week 6 and week 7 I started to test the raspberry pi and its components which took us about 6 hours in its entirety.
+Afterward, at week 6 and week 7 we started to test the raspberry pi and its components which took us about 6 hours in its entirety.
-Firstly, I tested if the PCB by implementing the code given by the teacher that can test if the lights work and the sensors.
-Then I started implementing the code in which will scan barcodes with my webcam which then again took me about 5 hours to complete.
+Firstly, we tested if the PCB by implementing the code given by the teacher that can test if the lights work and the sensors.
+Then we started implementing the code in which will scan barcodes with our webcam which then again took me about 5 hours to complete.
 Next, during week 9 we created the remote desktop with the raspberry pi and laptop so we could connect it remotely without using an external monitor, keyboard and mouse.
-Lastly, during week 12 and 13 we began and created my acrylic box, the box design took about 1 hour to complete and the lazar cut took about 20 minutes.
+Lastly, during week 12 and 13 we began and created our acrylic box, the box design took about 1 hour to complete and the lazar cut took about 20 minutes.
 Here at the bottom is all the task we completed and will be easier to understand.